The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 (The rest of this section covers what little this class adds to the basic rules).

-2. They Are Versatile in Combat
+2. Archer or Soldier...
+They Are Versatile in Combat

 One of the biggest benefits of playing the fighter class in Dungeons & Dragons 5th Edition is its versatility in combat.
 Fighters can fight in any style and have the Armor Class and hit points to take on tough foes and survive brutal battles...

-Looking to dodge jabs and deftly slash?
-You can make that fighter.
-Want to draw the enemy so your allies can attack from the flank?
-You can make that fighter.
-Want to possess an array of special moves that allow you to fight 4 enemies at ease?
+- Want to possess an array of special moves that allow you to fight 4 enemies at ease?
 YOU CAN MAKE THAT FIGHTER.

 3. They Can Attack...
 Like...
 A Lot